ARM-software/acle/cmse/cmse.md

 | `int cmse_nonsecure_caller(void)` | Returns non-zero if entry function is called from non-secure state and zero otherwise. |

 Calling an entry function from the non-secure state results in a return address with its LSB unset.
 This can be used to implement the intrinsic.
-Note that such an implementation requires a stable location for the return address.
+Note: this type of implementation requires a stable location for the return address.

-As a consequence of the semantics of `cmse_nonsecure_caller()`, it always return zero when used outside an entry function.
+As a consequence of the semantics of `cmse_nonsecure_caller()`, it always returns zero when used outside an entry function.
 A toolchain is not required to diagnose the usage of `cmse_nonsecure_caller()` outside an entry function, although this might become a requirement in the future.